facebook/react-native-website/docs/accessibility.md

 - **adjustable** Used when an element can be "adjusted" (e.g. a slider).
 - **alert** Used when an element contains important text to be presented to the user.
 - **button** Used when the element should be treated as a button.
-- **checkedtextview** Used to represent a checkedtextview.
-CheckedTextView is an extension to TextView that supports the Checkable.
-- **checkbox** Used to represent a checkbox.
 - **dropdownlist** Used to represent a dropdownlist.
-- **edittext** Used to represent a edittext.
 - **checkbox** Used when an element represents a checkbox which can be checked, unchecked, or have mixed checked state.
 - **combobox** Used when an element represents a combo box, which allows the user to select among several choices.
 - **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).